arackaf/micro-graphql-react/readme.md

 }
 ```

-It's more or less impossible for any GraphQL client to know what the underlying type of the empty `Tasks` array is, without a build step to introspect the entire endpoint's metadata.
+It's more or less impossible to know what the underlying type of the empty `Tasks` array is, without a build step to introspect the entire endpoint's metadata.

 ### Are these actual problems you're facing?

 These are actual problems I ran into when evaluating GraphQL clients, which left me wanting a low-level, configurable caching solution.
 That's the value proposition of this project.
 If you're not facing these problems, for whatever reasons, you'll likely be better off with a more automated solution like Urql or Apollo.

-**Live Demo**

-To see a live demo of this library managing GraphQL requests, check out this [Code Sandbox](https://codesandbox.io/s/l2z74x2687)

-**A note on cache invalidation**

-This library will _not_ add metadata to your queries, and attempt to automatically update your cached entries from mutation results.
-The reason, quite simply, is because this is a hard problem, and no existing library handles it completely.
-Rather than try to solve this, you're given some simple primitives which allow you to specify how given mutations should affect cached results.
-It's slightly more work, but it allows you to tailor your solution to your app's precise needs, and, given the predictable, standard nature of GraphQL results, composes well.
-This is all explained at length below.

-For more information on the difficulties of GraphQL caching, see [this explanation](./docs/readme-cache.md)